Detroit Tigers

 Perez went 1-for-4 with a single, and he caught the final out of the game

 The term “reckless abandon” was invented for players like Wenceel Perez.
-Matt Manning is the only player on the 40-man roster who has been in the Detroit Tigers longer than Perez, who signed in July 2016.
+Matt Manning is the only player on the 40-man roster who has been in the Detroit Tigers organization longer than Perez, who signed in July 2016.
 He plays with the infectious enthusiasm of someone who has been grinding toward his dream for eight years.
 And he’s been a huge part of the 2024 team.
 He hit a game-tying home run against the Reds, and walked off the Royals.
 He worked an incredible at-bat and drove in two against the Rays.
 And, in typical Perez fashion, he went all out to secure the final catch on Friday, comically colliding with Parker Meadows.

 Brant Hurter